gavJackson/gavJackson.github.io/README.md

 About gavJackson.github.io
 ---

-This is my GitHub Pages website, you can get to it at
+This is my GitHub Pages website, you can get to it at:

 [gavJackson.github.io](http://gavJackson.github.io)